thelucfer/nice-view-press-start/README.md

 ### Connectivity

-Displays the connectivity status for both the central and peripheral halves.
+Displays the connectivity status for both the central and peripheral halves. **Kudos** to https://github.com/kevinpastor for creating them.

 #### Output